Updated: Oct 16, 2022

 A manic episode is a state of mind in which someone can talk rapidly, sleep very little, and be hyperactive.
 It's a drastic shift in mood and cognition that might cause problems at school, work, or at home.
 The ability of the brain to control dopamine and other neurotransmitters appears to be affected by this disorder which is not the case for someone with BPD.

-What are the causes for bipolar disorder and borderline personality disorder?
+What are the causes of bipolar disorder and borderline personality disorder?

 Borderline Personality Disorder